-In Q2 2024, MCAP issued additional class B units to team members of MCAP which decreased our equity interest from 13.74% to 13.72%.
-As a result of the issuance of new units at prices in excess of the per-unit carrying value of the investment, we recorded a dilution gain of \$0.7 million in Q2 2024 (Q2 2023 - \$1.0 million).
+In Q2 2024, MCAP issued additional class B units to team members of MCAP.
+As a result of the issuance of new units at prices in excess of the per-unit carrying value of the investment, we recorded a dilution gain of \$0.7 million in Q2 2024.